-2021 A\$ 2020 A\$
+2022 A\$ 2021 A\$ 2020 A\$

-Profit or loss (a) (222,678) (2,181,987)
+Profit or loss (i) 1,796,641 (222,678) (2,181,987)

-Equity (b) 3,135 10,403
+Equity (ii) 18,815 3,135 10,403

-- (a) This is attributable to the exposure to outstanding USD net monetary assets at the end of the reporting period. - (b) This is attributable to the exposure to outstanding USD net monetary assets at the end of the reporting period in the subsidiaries which is denominated in USD and reflected in the foreign currency translation reserve.
+- (i) This is attributable to the exposure to outstanding USD net monetary assets at the end of the reporting period. - (ii) This is attributable to the exposure to outstanding USD net monetary assets at the end of the reporting period in the subsidiaries which is denominated in USD and reflected in the foreign currency translation reserve.

-The Group's sensitivity to foreign currency has decreased as at June 30, 2021 mainly due to repayment in full during April 2021 of the U.S. borrowing and decrease in the contingent consideration liability.
+The Group's sensitivity to foreign currency has increased as at June 30, 2022 mainly due to an increase in cash and cash equivalents that are denominated in USD as a result of the US IPO.

 The sensitivity analysis may not represent the quantum of foreign exchange risk because the exposure at the end of the reporting period does not reflect the exposure during the year.
-Requirements change during the financial year depending on research and development activities being undertaken and contract research service financial performance.
+Requirements change during the financial year depending on research and development.